pipetcpt/pipetapps/content/project/pipet-data/index.md

 +++
 # Project title.
-title = "NCA data"
+title = "NCA"

 # Date this page was created.
 date = 2009-08-28T00:00:00

 # Project summary to display on homepage.
-summary = "NCA 실습 자료"
+summary = "NCA 실습 및 자료"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`